andrey-kudinov/books-project/README.md

 # Books Project

-It is a project for my friend, who study in university and need some help with web development course.
+This is a project for my friend who studies at university and needs help with a web development course.

 [Demo](https://books-university-project.netlify.app/)